Huguitis/aoi.js-documentation/src/guides/6interaction.md

   }]]
 ```

-Create the slash-commands: (please note that you require the `bot.onInteractionCreate()` callback in your main file)
+Create the slash-commands: (please note that you require the `onInteractionCreate` in the `events` property in your main file)
 ```javascript
 bot.command({
   name: 'createSlashCommand',